waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 <Jun 29, 16:15> b: hi
 <Jun 29, 16:15> h: hi
-rln-relay preparation is in progress ... your membership index is: 66 your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx your rln identity commitment key is: bd093cbf14fb933d53f596c33f98b3df83b7e9f7a1906cf4355fac712077cb28
+rln-relay preparation is in progress ... your membership index is: xx your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx your rln identity commitment key is: bd093cbf14fb933d53f596c33f98b3df83b7e9f7a1906cf4355fac712077cb28
 >> message1